iacobo/continual/README.md

 ## Reproducibility

-For ease of reproducibility, readability, and standardisation of results, we use the following tools in this project:
+For standardisation of task definitions, feature pre-processing, and model implementations, we use the following tools:

 | Tool                        | Source               |
 |-----------------------------|----------------------|